Soviet destroyer Minsk: Construction and career

 Minsk, named after the capital of Belorussia, was laid down on 5 October 1934 at Shipyard No. 190 (Zhdanov) in Leningrad as yard number 471 and launched on 6 November 1935.
 Commissioned on 10 November 1938, she was assigned to the Red Banner Baltic Fleet in February 1939.
 She sailed to Tallinn on 22 October when the Soviet Union began to occupy Estonia.
 After the Winter War began on 30 November, Minsk and her sister ship Leningrad bombarded Finnish coastal defenses on Saarenpää Island, part of the Beryozovye Islands, on 10 December and again on 30 December 1939 – 3 January 1940; Minsk bombarded them by herself on 18–19 December as well.
 She was badly damaged by a storm in September and under repair until 17 June 1941.

 The beginning of Operation Barbarossa five days later, found Minsk in Tallinn as part of the 5th Destroyer Division and she was ordered to cover mine-laying operations at the entrance to the Gulf of Finland between Hanko and Osmussaar on 23–27 June.
-On 3 July she helped to lay minefield covering the approached to Tallinn.
+On 3 July she helped to lay minefield covering the approaches to Tallinn.
 The ship bombarded German positions around Tallinn on 23–27 August, firing 563 shells from her main guns.
 One of those guns was struck by a German shell on 27 August.
 That night, the Soviets began evacuating the port, covered by Minsk, flying the flag of Rear Admiral Y. A. Panteleyev, the fleet chief of staff.
 The ship continued to provide gunfire support until all of the evacuees were loaded by the morning of 28 August.
 Later that night, a mine detonated in one of her paravanes, damaging the ship's hull.
 The explosion flooded three compartments with 600 MT of water and Captain 2nd rank Peter Petunin ordered her to be anchored for the night lest she strike anymore mines; the ship reached Kronstadt the following day.